Questions? Email us at info@napacountylandmarks.org or text/call our office mobile at 707-231-8261.

 Discover, Preserve, and Celebrate!

 We can’t wait to see your creative and inspiring submissions.
 We offer $1000 scholarships to 15 students annually and have awarded $72,000 to aspiring scholars in our community since the beginning of the program in 2019.
-That’s 72 lives changed.
 Together, we are supporting the next generation of storytellers and community stewards.
 We look forward to hearing your voice and learning about how you see Napa through your own eyes.

 Step 1: Discover a Local Landmark That Speaks to You